CA updates eTrust Antivirus with dual-scanning engine, management, remote upgrades

 The Roam About feature also addresses mobile employees.
 Remote workers connecting to their networks via the Internet or a virtual private network will be pointed to the nearest Web server to their location in order to rapidly receive virus signature updates or policy configuration updates, rather than strictly to the home network server.

 ETrust Antivirus v7 is available for $35 per license and also offers free 24x7 technical support free for one year.
-CA is also offering companies an upgrade package that includes a
+CA is also offering companies an upgrade package that includes a free copy of v7, plus two years of support for the cost of one year.

 Trend Micro tackles spam